 CorrView is affected by all corrosion related forces such as particulate and abrasive content, flow rate, galvanic activity, electrical currents, under deposit pitting, and micro biological growths, etc. In effect, CorrView remains in place to act as a virtual "Pipe Fuse" - providing a bright visual warning indication after a preset amount of wall loss has been exceeded.

 In addition to CorrView, this site provides 30+ years of large volume of useful information relating to common corrosion problems.
 We offer a large Technical Bulletins section as well as a Corrosion Photo Library useful in identifying most common corrosion problems.

 American Welding Society - Understanding Pipe Corrosion Problems

-A piping system that satisfies service life demands requires the recognition of piping design vulnerabilities, effective corrosion monitoring, and the adoption of corrective measures.
+A piping system that satisfies service life demands, requires the recognition of piping design vulnerabilities, effective corrosion monitoring, and the adoption of corrective measurements.
 With corrosion related failures on the rise, advanced planning and an awareness of potential threats becomes more important.

 World Pipelines - Investigation vs. Procedure

 Substantially different findings are likely where ultrasonic pipe testing is approached as a forensic investigation based upon known system problems and vulnerabilities, rather than simply a linear based measurement procedure.
 A critical importance is understanding the inherent corrosion related problems to various piping systems.